NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 Add a port to the external bridge that connects to the physical external network interface:

-with the actual interface name.
+ReplaceINTERFACE_NAMEwith the actual interface name.
 For example, eth2 or ens256.

 # ovs-vsctl add-port br-ex

-Note Depending on your network interface driver, you may need to disable Generic Receive Offload (GRO) to achieve suitable throughput between your instances and the external network.
+INTERFACE_NAMENote Depending on your network interface driver, you may need to disable Generic Receive Offload (GRO) to achieve suitable throughput between your instances and the external network.

 To temporarily disable GRO on the external network interface while testing your environment: